alalami-maryam/cyberlab/Week-02/Notes.md

 I then tried using the navigation commands to help me copy and rename files.
 Which are cp and mv.
 Then, I tried delting the file using the command rm and made sure that the file was deleted.

 The most useful commands used in today's lab were find and grep.
 Find is used when you are looking for a certain file or a certain extension of files.
 While grep is used to search for certain words or sentences inside files.
+I then compared how you can search in different directories using the find command.

-I ended the lab by running the history command which shows all commands I have used on the terminal of my Kali VM.
+Finally, I ended the lab by running the history command which shows all commands I have used on the terminal of my Kali VM.

 ## Challenges